emberjs/guides/source/getting-started/core-concepts.md

 Components consist of two parts: a template written in Handlebars, and a source file written in JavaScript that defines the component's behavior.
 For example, our property rental application might have a component for displaying all the rentals called `all-rentals`, and another component for displaying an individual rental called `rental-tile`.
 The `rental-tile` component might define a behavior that lets the user hide and show the image property of the rental.

 Let's see these core concepts in action by building a property rental application in the next lesson.

+## Hooks

+In Ember, we generally use the term “hook” for functions that are automatically called within the Ember application.
+These are functions that can be expected to be called automatically, rather than having to call them specifically.

+Some examples of a hook are:

+* [Component Lifecycle Hooks](../../components/the-component-lifecycle/): The [`willRender()`](https://emberjs.com/api/ember/release/classes/Component/methods/willRender?anchor=willRender) hook gets called before each time a component renders
+* Route Hooks: The [`model()`](https://www.emberjs.com/api/ember/release/classes/Route/methods/model?anchor=model) hook is used to load the model on a route

+Looking to define your own hook?
+You’ll just need to specify the appropriate method on your specific route, component, or object.